-Hess Persson Estates opened to the public in 1989 (their first release was 1976) and is a owned by Swiss born businessman Donald Hess and his wife Ursula.
+Hess Persson Estates opened to the public in 1989 (their first release was 1976) and was founded by Swiss born businessman Donald Hess (died in early 2023 at his home in Switzerland) and his wife Ursula.
+Hess was not the first Swiss vintner in Napa Valley with that last name; reference Frederick Hess, the founder of La Jota Vineyard Company on Howell Mountain.
 The winery is located in the Mt.
 Veeder sub-appellation in the southern part of the Mayacamas mountains, a short drive from the city of Napa.
-Formerly known as the Hess Collection, the current name change took effect in 2021.
+Mt.
+Veeder is named for the German Presbyterian pastor, Peter Veeder who is buried in Tulocay Cemetery in the city of Napa.
+Formerly known as the Hess Collection, the current name change was made in 2021.

 Donald remained very active in the hotel business that his father began, significantly expanding operations in Morocco through the hotels he inherited from his father (Hotel Riff in Tangiers and a third interest in Mansour hotel in Casablanca).
-And in addition he rented several other hotels – at one point he was operating 1,100 rooms and employed more than 1,000 employees.
+And in addition, he rented several other hotels; at one point he was operating 1,100 rooms and employed more than 1,000 employees.
 He sold this business in 1978, the same year he first purchased property on Mt.
-Veeder in the Napa Valley from vintner William Hill (after Donald fell in love with the region during a business trip).
+Veeder in Napa Valley from vintner William Hill after Donald fell in love with the region during a business trip.

 In 1877 Hudeman had to foreclose on the property and in the early 1880s, it was acquired by winemaker Robert Jordan.
 Hudeman fell on hard times – he died at age 70 in 1892 from heart disease in San Francisco where he spent the last years of his life as an assistant shop keeper at the original San Francisco Custom House on Battery Street between Jackson and Montgomery Streets – a far cry from his lovely property that he lovingly tended to and turned into an oasis of sorts.
 He was buried in an unmarked grave in the Masonic Cemetery in San Francisco.